ROCm/hipSPARSELt/docs/how-to/device-stream-management.rst

 HIP kernels are always launched in a queue (also known as a stream).

-If you don't explicitly specify a stream, the system provides a default stream that maintained by the system.
+If you don't explicitly specify a stream, the system provides a default stream that is maintained by the system.
 You can't create or destroy the default stream.
 However, you can create new streams using ``hipStreamCreate`` and bind them to hipSPARSELt operations, such as ``hipsparselt_spmma_prune`` and ``hipsparselt_matmul``.
 HIP kernels are invoked in hipSPARSELt routines